Towards Flexible Anonymous Networks: FAN Case Study: The Dropmark

 We investigate the use of our Tor FAN instance (Section~\ref{sec:instance_architecture}) with a case study: defending against the Dropmark attack~\cite{dropping-pets2018} to demonstrate FAN's novelty and its benefits.
-We target an important subject of concern raised in recent research and show how FAN can help with security issues in the real world.
-We apply FAN's capability to deploy a defense against a recently discovered attack called Dropmark on a Shadow~\cite{cset12-modeling, shadow-ndss12, rob-usenix2021} simulation.
-Designing and deploying this defense illustrates one of FAN's design promises: addressing the weaknesses stemming from protocol extensibility techniques (i.e., Robustness principle and Protocol negotiation) with a novel methodology.
+The dropmark attack is a traffic confirmation technique exploiting the Robustness issue discussed in Section~\ref{sec:case}, now considered publicly as ``highly-severe'' by the Tor project in their recent attempt to categorize attacks~\cite{prop344}.
+We apply FAN's capability to deploy a defense and argue that this defense is not possible with the current model and only effective over a FAN.
+We evaluate our defense using Shadow~\cite{cset12-modeling, shadow-ndss12, rob-usenix2021} simulations.
+We design the defense as two cooperative plugins, one plugged-in ``system-wide'' that extends the Tor protocol, and one which is \textbf{\emph{connection-specific}}, i.e., plugged-in to extend the capability of a given connection, or in this case, a Tor circuit.
+Designing and deploying this defense illustrates one of FAN's design goals: addressing the weaknesses stemming from protocol extensibility techniques (i.e., Robustness principle and Protocol negotiation) with a novel methodology.